 Frequently Asked Questions

-What is a good budget for social media advertising in 2025?
+What is a reasonable budget for social media advertising in 2025?

-How much are Facebook ads per 1,000 views?
+How much do Facebook ads cost per 1,000 views?

-How much are Instagram ads per 1,000 views?
+How much do Instagram ads cost per 1,000 views?

 Why are LinkedIn ads more expensive?